deanwampler/spark-scala-tutorial/README.markdown

 ```
 -h | --help     Show help and exit.
 -i ... input    Read this input source (default: data/kjvdat.txt).
--o ... output   Write to this output location (default: output/verses.parquet).
 -m ... master   local, local[k], etc. as discussed previously.
 -q | --quiet    Suppress some informational output.
 ```

 The options work the same as before, except we don't append a timestamp to the output path, because its contents will be read by the next exercise.

-**NOTE:** Because we don't append a timestamp to the output path, you'll get a runtime error if the directory already exists.
-Just delete or rename the existing directory, or specify a different output path.

 The codez!